Vice President for Communications and Marketing and

 In April 2012, Mr. Hershenson received the Legacy Award by the Hispanic Federation at their annual gala for his steadfast commitment to the Latino Community.
 In June 2012 he received the Distinguished Leader in Education 2012 Award by Education Update.
 In the April 26, 2010 issue of City Hall, he was named one of the twenty most influential unelected officials in New York City government and was honored by the Puerto Rican Bar Association Scholarship Fund in 2010 with their Outstanding Achievement in Academia Award.
 He was honored by the New York Immigration Coalition in 2010 at their 6th annual Builders of the New New York awards ceremony for his tireless dedication to increasing access to educational opportunities for immigrants in New York.

 Mr. Hershenson was the Grand Marshal of the Mexican Day Parade in New York City in 2009 and received the Mixteca Diaspora Award for his leadership in working with the Mexican and Mexican-American Community to help provide access to educational opportunities.
 In 2008, he was awarded the Dr. Antonia Pantoja Leadership Award by ASPIRA, Inc. at their Ninth Annual Circle of Latino Achievers Luncheon.
 He was presented with the Community Partner Award by Alianza Dominica Inc. at their third annual gala.
 He was honored as the 2008 recipient of the Marvin D. “Swede” Johnson Achievement Award for his exemplary dedication to CUNY and his outstanding contributions to state government relations on the University’s behalf.
-The “Swede” Award was jointly granted by: the Council for Advancement and Support of Education (CASE); the National Association of State Universities and Land-Grant Colleges (NASULGC); the American Association for State Colleges and Universities (AASCU); and the American Association of Community Colleges (AACC), click here to watch the video.
+The “Swede” Award was jointly granted by: the Council for Advancement and Support of Education (CASE); the National Association of State Universities and Land-Grant Colleges (NASULGC); the American Association for State Colleges and Universities (AASCU); and the American Association of Community Colleges (AACC).

 In 2007, Mr. Hershenson was named Deputy Marshal for the National Puerto Rican Day Parade and honored by One Hundred Hispanic Women, Inc. at its annual gala.
 In 2006, the Bronx Dominican Day Parade Inc., along with Casa Cultural Dominicana del Bronx N.Y.
 Inc., awarded him for his continued support of the Parade and its student scholarship program.
 He also received the Community Service Award at the 2006 annual meeting of the Dominican American National Roundtable.
 He was given the 2006 National Education Award by the National Hispanic Corporate Achievers and received the 2006 “Man for All Seasons Award” from The New York City Hispanic Chamber of Commerce.
 He was honored in 2006 by CUNY’s Asian American/Asian Research Institute for his support of the Asian American/Asian community.